vanderhoornm/android-MythTV-Leanfront/README.md

 ### Frame Rate Synchronization.

  This requires a version of mythbackend that supports the GetStreamInfo method.
-That is currently only supported in master version (v32-Pre) after commit a2af89101b dated 2020/06/05.
+That is currently supported in master from v32-Pre-540-ga2af89101b dated 2020/06/05 or fixes/31 from v31.0-68-gade713f98c dated 2020/06/26.
 Select "Match original frame rate" in the playback settings if you have a version of mythbackend with the GetStreamInfo method support.
 With Amazon Fire TV Stick you also need to enable the "Match original frame rate" setting in the Fire TV settings.

 ## Live TV